 Instructions

-• While the pasta is cooking, cook the shrimp.
-In a large pan heat 1 tablespoon extra virgin olive oil over medium-high heat until the oil is shimmering but not smoking.
-Cook the shrimp on each side for 2 to 3 minutes until it turns pink.
+• Meanwhile, cook the shrimp.
+In a large pan, heat 1 tablespoon olive oil over medium-high heat.
+When the oil shimmers, add the shrimp.
+Cook until pink on both sides, 2-3 minutes per side.
 Transfer the shrimp to a side plate for now.

-• In the same pan add a little more extra virgin olive oil, if needed.
+• Saute the aromatics.
+Add little more olive oil to the pan, if needed.
 Reduce the heat to medium-low.
-Add the onions, garlic, oregano and red pepper flakes (I used Aleppo-style pepper).
-Cook for 1 to 2 minutes, stirring constantly.
-Add the wine to the pan and scrape up any pieces of garlic and onions.
-Cook the wine for 1 minute to reduce then add the lemon juice and lemon zest.
+Add the onion, garlic, oregano and red pepper flakes (I used Aleppo-style pepper).
+Cook for 2 minutes, stirring constantly.
+Add the wine and scrape up any pieces of garlic and onions.
+Cook the wine for 1 minute to reduce, then add the lemon zest and juice.

 Video